chibisnorlax/acnhbeginners/walkthrough/day 2.md

 # Day 2

 Welcome to day 2 of the game!
 By now, your player has woken up from their sleep, and the game is now synced to **real-time**.
-You should have:
+You should have completed the following:
 - Placed your tent and your villagers' tents.
 - Paid off your first loan.
 - Learned how to craft DIY items.